netxms/netxms-doc/admin/visualisation.rst

 additional information about object in columns and :guilabel:`Object Properties` that lists information that should be shown in table.

-''Query''
+**Query**

 It is a script that is executed on each object and should return true if object should be displayed in the table and false if it should not.
 It has special syntax that provides option to calculate additional values for columns in :guilabel:`Object Properties` section.
 This syntax is optional and usual NXSL script can be used instead.
+Usual NXSL script should return true if node should be shown and false if not, additional self calculated columns can be defined as global variables.

 Syntax: